tsevdos/phrappe.com/_posts/the-get-method-is-not-working-well-try-eq.md

   - object
 ---

 Every now and then, I come across the very same issue, so I decided to write a post about it.
-Many new JS developers are struggling to find out why the below code is not working when applying jQuery’s [get()](http://api.jquery.com/get/) method :
+Many new JS developers are struggling to find out why the below code is not working when applying jQuery’s [get()](http://api.jquery.com/get/) method:

 ```js
 $(".class").get(1).addClass("test");